 CURRENCY: The U.S. Dollar is the official currency of Panama.
-VISA and American Express are most commonly used, but MasterCard and Diners Club are also accepted.
+VISA and American Express are most commonly used, but MasterCard is also accepted.

-DOCUMENTS: For U.S. citizens, a passport valid for at least three months beyond your planned stay is suggested to enter Panama.
+DOCUMENTS: For U.S. citizens, a passport valid for at least three months beyond your planned stay is required to enter Panama.
 Non-U.S. citizens should check with their local Panamanian Consulate or Embassy.